What is Order Fulfillment?

 Cost Savings

-Optimizing warehouse layouts, using 3PL providers, and automating processes reduce labor and shipping costs.
+Smarter warehouse layouts, 3PL partnerships, and automation reduce labor and shipping costs.

 Scalability